hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 If you manually set up IKEv2 without using the helper script, click here for instructions.
 </summary>

-First, securely transfer the generated `ikev2vpnca.cer` and `.p12` files to your iOS device, then import them one by one as iOS profiles.
+First, securely transfer the generated `ca.cer` and `.p12` files to your iOS device, then import them one by one as iOS profiles.
 To transfer the files, you may use:

 1. AirDrop, or
 1. Upload to your device (any App folder) using [File Sharing](https://support.apple.com/en-us/HT210598), then open the "Files" App on your iOS device, move the uploaded files to the "On My iPhone" folder.
 After that, tap each file and go to the "Settings" App to import, or